Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureAdvanceSecurityConfiguration.md

 	![Subscribe](.././images/azureSubscriptions/API_Subscribe.png#thumbnail)

 This will notify Cloudneeti to activate your API subscription access.
-Please wait for activation to be done.
+Please wait for the activation to be done.
 When Cloudneeti activates your subscription, you will get an email notification.

 Once you receive the confirmation, proceed with the following steps.